TeamX55/Discord-Nuke-Bot/README.md

 # Discord-Nuke-Bot
-If you need a discord nuke bot this is the best one!
+If you need a discord nuke bot reed all the things in this readme.md file!

 # What do you need?
 * A account on https://replit.com (This is to run the bot)